Living out our faith by serving

 Teenage years and the Church

-My children are now teenagers, and I am so grateful for our church and pastors who preach the Word of God boldly, line by line, verse by verse, and doctrinally sound.
+My children are now teenagers, and I am so grateful for the LORD, for the church and pastors who preach the Word of God boldly, line by line, verse by verse, and doctrinally sound.
 Bold and brave men of God, filled with the holy spirit, joyful hearts, and love for their wives and family, their marriages display the Gospel and grace.
 I love their heart’s for the youth.

-The teenagers from our church have been given the opportunity to travel to Nicaragua on a short-term mission trip with their youth group from Revival Christian Fellowship.
-They will partner with our sister church Calvary Chapel in Managua, to help with childcare during church services, construction projects, spending time with children at a school, a game night for teens, and a day camp for children.
+The teenagers from our church have been given the opportunity to travel to Nicaragua on a short-term mission trip with their youth group.
+They will partner with Calvary Chapel in Managua, to help with childcare during church services, construction projects, spending time with children at a school, a game night for teens, and a day camp for children.